How To Automatically Shut Down Your Windows XP Computer

 Windows XP Schedule a Task Wizard

 That’s it!!
-Now you can rest assured your PC is shut down and half way secure while you’re away from your PC.
+Now you can rest assured your PC is shut down and secure while you’re away from your PC.

 I’ve been searching the internet for tutorials on the subject.
 This one is the most thorough.
 It even has screen shots.
 Thanks, Bill!